The purpose of this policy is to ensure all risks associated with traffic on school sites are identified and managed.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice about how to manage traffic related risks.

-- The must be followed, and sets out the practical step-by-step instructions for implementing this policy.
+- The Traffic Management Procedure must be followed, and sets out the practical step-by-step instructions for implementing this policy.

-- This Policy forms part of the Department’s OHS Management System, refer to for further information.
+- This Policy forms part of the department’s OHS Management System, refer to OHS Management System (OHSMS) Overview for further information.

 The principal and/or their delegate in consultation with their Health and Safety Representative (HSR) and employees must:

-- record the identified traffic related hazards on their local or equivalent and Traffic Management Plan
+- record the identified traffic related hazards on their local OHS Risk or equivalent and Traffic Management

 - identify all areas where mobile plant and equipment are present within the school (e.g. a fork-lift)